-Join Jan Kabili for an in-depth discussion in this video Blending bracketed exposures, part of Using Lightroom and Photoshop Elements Together.
+Join Jan Kabili for an in-depth discussion in this video Blending bracketed exposures, part of Lightroom and Photoshop Elements: Integration.

 - Another typical use case…for using Lightroom and Elements together…is when you've made multiple exposures…at different settings of the same scene,…in order to get the widest possible…dynamic range of tonal values.…And then you want to combine those bracketed exposures…into one blended exposure.…Combining those exposures is something…that you can't do in Lightroom,…you need Elements for that.…And so if you're managing your photos in Lightroom…you might make some adjustments to all…of the bracketed exposures in Lightroom…and then pass them from Lightroom…to Elements to combine them.…